Georgia State Labor Laws 2026

-Minimum wage in Georgia is $5.15 per hour.
-Since it’s lower than the current federal minimum wage of $7.25 per hour, most employers need to pay the federal minimum wage in Georgia.
+Georgia's state minimum wage is $5.15 per hour.
+Since it is lower than the current federal minimum wage of $7.25 per hour, most employers must pay the federal minimum wage in Georgia.
+Only employers not covered by the Fair Labor Standards Act (FLSA) may pay the state rate.

-Minimum wage is same across the entire state of Georgia.
+Minimum wage is the same across the entire state of Georgia.
+There are no local jurisdictions with a higher minimum wage.

 Georgia does not have its own overtime rules.
-Employers in the state have to follow the federal FLSA for overtime payments to workers.
+Employers in the state must follow the federal FLSA for overtime payments to workers.

 Non-exempt employees in Georgia get overtime pay for the hours worked beyond 40 hours in a week.
 The overtime pay is calculated at 1.5 times the regular hourly pay.